jayasurya217/Know-where-it-is/README.md

 which have the product that we are looking for.
 It also help the buyer to get a best buy.

-Note: The project report is commited here, for the code mail to jayasurya217@gmail.com
+Note: The project report is commited here, for the code mail to jayasurya217@gmail.com you can find the backend code at moddification.zip file.